0Zeta/RockPaperScissors/README.md

 This has been an extremely interesting and fun competition for me and I'm very glad I took part in it.
 First of all, I want to thank the whole community for the friendly and helpful atmosphere.
 The discussions and notebooks in this competition were truly on the next level.
 Of course, also special thanks to Kaggle for hosting this competition and providing excellent support.

 ## Introduction
 When you first hear of Rock, Paper, Scissors, you may wonder why this is an interesting game for a computer competition.
-There is simply no way to beat the Nash equilibrium (playing completely randomly) statistically.
+There is simply no way to beat the Nash equilibrium strategy (playing completely randomly) statistically.
 However, this doesn't mean that there is no meaning in this challenge as the majority of opponents your bot may face isn't playing pure random.
 Therefore the goal is to try to win against these deterministic agents while trying not to lose against them at the same time (Playing deterministically is a double-edged sword.).
 I'll try to give a short high-level overview of the approach I chose for this task, which is an ensemble strategy, involving multiple meta-layers.

 ## Policies
 In my code, a policy/strategy/action selector is simply a mapping of the current game history to a probability distribution over the three possible actions.
 A policy selecting rock all the time would yield [1, 0, 0] for example.
 There are multiple ways to create new policies from existing ones of which I use the following: